balajiv27/sharepoint-site-workflow-starter/README.md

-# SharePoint SiteWorkflow Starter (Sharepoint Scheduler Free)
+# SharePoint Site Workflow Starter (Sharepoint Scheduler Free)
 This project is built as an Azure Function and can be used to trigger SharePoint site workflows.
 It requires a valid windows account which has the required permission to the site.

 This Azure function can take any POST request and execute the Workflow trigger action based on the inputs.